fkarg/fkarg.github.io/staged/rat-meetup.md

 #### Shared Culture
-We noticed that many of the members have a number of common interests.
+We noticed that most members have a number of common interests.
 They might be interested in certain (niche) subcultures, having just read HPMOR, or spent a lot of time configuring their computer setup.

 Having discovered these common interests, delving into them is a nice way of connecting with each other.
 These tend to be more off-topic than usual (but also fun, e.g., who would have thought that a large fraction of attendees uses [a custom keyboard layout][neo-layout]).